dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ---
-title: .NET Aspire dashboard overview
+title: Explore .NET Aspire dashboard
 description: Explore the .NET Aspire dashboard features through the .NET Aspire Starter app. ms.date: 03/13/2024 ms.topic: reference
 ---

-# .NET Aspire dashboard overview
+# Explore the .NET Aspire dashboard

-[.NET Aspire](../get-started/aspire-overview.md) project templates offer a sophisticated dashboard for comprehensive app monitoring and inspection.
-This dashboard allows you to track closely various aspects of your application, including logs, traces, and environment configurations, in real-time.
-It's purpose-built to enhance the local development experience, providing an insightful overview of your app's state and structure.

 In the upcoming sections, you'll discover how to create a .NET Aspire app and embark on the following tasks:

 > [!div class="checklist"]
 >
-> - Investigate the dashboard's capabilities by using the app generated from the project template as explained in the [Quickstart: Build your first .NET Aspire app.](../get-started/build-your-first-aspire-app.md)
+> - Investigate the dashboard's capabilities by using the app generated from the project template as explained in the [Quickstart: Build your first .NET Aspire app.](../../get-started/build-your-first-aspire-app.md)
 >
 > - Delve into the features of the .NET Aspire dashboard app.

 The screenshots featured in this article showcase the dark theme.
 For more details on theme selection, refer to [Theme selection](#theme-selection).

-## Explore the .NET Aspire dashboard

-The .NET Aspire dashboard is only visible while the **AppHost** app is running and will launch automatically when you start the project.
-The left navigation provides links to the different parts of the dashboard, each of which you'll explore in the following sections.
-Additionally, the cog icon in the upper right of the dashboard provides access to the settings page, which allows you to configure your dashboard experience.

 ## Dashboard shortcuts